pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 Each string may include tabs to separate parts of the header/footer that have different adjustments.
 The first value is left adjusted, the second value is centered and the third value is right adjusted.
 For example, the value `\t\tPage %p of %P` for the header will print `Page 1 of 1` adjusted to the right for one-page output.

+## Default

+- `default.interpreter = nil`: set the default interpreter used for new projects (1.20+).
+Use a string value with the name of the interpreter to set the interpreter.
+The name of the interpreter is either its file name (without an extension) or a name used in `ide:AddInterpreter()` call.
+For example, to select the LÖVE interpreter, use `interpreter = "love2d"`.

 ## Custom APIs